grafana/loki/docs/sources/clients/promtail/configuration.md

 ## Example Push Config

-The example starts Promtail as a Push receiver and will accept logs from other Promtail instances or the Docker Logging Dirver:
+The example starts Promtail as a Push receiver and will accept logs from other Promtail instances or the Docker Logging Driver:

 ```yaml
 server: